-Standard form is way of expressing numbers that are either very large or too small to use.
-Take for example the number;
+Standard form: Standard form is way of expressing numbers that are either very large or too small to use into a simplified form

 |Standard form||…means||Actual value|